VictoriaMetrics-Community/mcp-victoriametrics/README.md

 ### Using Docker instead of binary

-### Run with docker

-You can run the MCP Helm server using Docker instead of local binary.
+You can run VictoriaMetrics MCP server using Docker instead of local binary.

 You should replace run command in configuration examples above in the following way: